Pump Fails At Thai Cave Hours After Soccer Boys Rescued

 "Everyone, including the last three Thai navy Seals and medic who had spent much of the past week keeping vigil with the trapped boys, was out of the cave a short time later," The Guardian said.

 For the first few days after the boys were discovered alive on July 2, getting to them was especially difficult.
-Reaching chamber three required four to five hours and at least three dives deeper than 30 feet.
+Reaching Chamber 3 required four to five hours and at least three dives deeper than 30 feet.

-However, "By the end of the mission, as the water had decreased in the cave and as stairs were cut into mud banks and paths formed beneath guide ropes attached to the walls, the walk in took about 40 minutes," according to The Sydney Morning Herald.
+However, "by the end of the mission, as the water had decreased in the cave and as stairs were cut into mud banks and paths formed beneath guide ropes attached to the walls, the walk in took about 40 minutes," according to The Sydney Morning Herald.

-The divers from the Australian Federal Police, or AFP, "usually perform black water search operations," and were therefore "unable to go beyond chamber three as they were held back by their equipment which would get stuck in even narrower spaces," the Herald reports.
+The divers from the Australian Federal Police, or AFP, "usually perform black water search operations" and were therefore "unable to go beyond chamber three as they were held back by their equipment which would get stuck in even narrower spaces," the Herald reports.

 Instead, the AFP divers ferried oxygen tanks to the chambers so that others trained in cave diving and use smaller units, known as rebreathers, or side-mount tanks could get into the chamber that held the boys.

-Speaking to Fairfax Media, one of the divers described the moment that the last Navy SEAL emerged with the boys.
+Speaking to Fairfax Media, one of the divers described the moment that the last navy SEAL emerged with the boys.

 "[You] could hear all the cheers," he said.
 "It was like a Mexican wave when we got the last diver out, that's when the cheers and shouting happened."